Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Manglai's role in urban sustainability

-Urban sustainability is a crucial element in the fight against climate change and the development of more livable and resilient cities.
-By integrating measures such as sustainable mobility, renewable energy use, and efficient resource management, cities can reduce their carbon footprint and enhance residents' quality of life.
+Urban sustainability is a crucial element in building more liveable and resilient cities.
+By integrating sustainable mobility, renewable energy and efficient resource management, cities can reduce their carbon footprint and improve residents' quality of life.
+At Manglai we help organisations measure their emissions and prepare their sustainability reporting, providing the data needed to design effective strategies.
+Discover how Manglai can help you.

 Sertrans Logo